-Love yourself for you – without make up- with out being what you think people want you to be – just simply for the beautiful person you are.
+Love yourself for you – simply for the beautiful person you are

 We have researched and provided a list of Ted Talks with a variety of views of who or why we might be.
 For the weekend ahead we also provided a list of good books to explore.
-Please enjoy this mix of loving you, being you and creatively exploring ideas.
+Please enjoy this mix of loving you, being you, and creatively exploring ideas to boost Self Esteem.

 Alain de Botton examines our ideas of success and failure — and questions the assumptions underlying these two judgments.